-The internship begins on the 1st of September and ends August 31st the following year.
-The intern spends the first orientation week at Ongwanada with the Director of Training doing the necessary administrative details and getting to know their fellow interns.
+The internship begins on the first Tuesday of September after Labour Day and ends on August 31st the following year.
+The intern spends the first orientation week at Ongwanada with the Director of Training completing the necessary administrative materials and getting to know their fellow interns.
 A scheduled 1⁄2 day meeting is held the first Monday of internship for all supervisors and interns to meet and greet.